-The aim of these amendments is to help companies to improve the materiality of the information on accounting policies disclosed in the notes of the financial statements and the usefulness of that information for investors and financial statement readers.
-The amendments target to replace the requirement for entities to disclose their "significant" accounting policies with a requirement to disclose their "material" accounting policies and to add guidance on how entities apply the concept of materiality in making decisions about accounting policies.
+The aim of these amendments is to help companies to clarify the concept of materiality of the information on accounting policies disclosed in the notes to the financial statements and the usefulness of that information to investors and financial statement users.

+The Company takes into account these amendments for the preparation of its financial statements.